konata/UnsealedSdk/README.md

 android.jar[s] with @hide annotation stripped and internal resources | classes merged

-# to ulitize android hidden api / resources,
+# to utilizing android hidden api / resources,

 ### You may